Rhodes University Trust USA logo

 St. Claire trained teachers at Kagisanong College of Education in South Africa before coming to the United States in 1999.
 He was also Adjunct Professor in the School of Education at Dominican University, River Forest.
 St. Claire came to the United States in 1999 through the Visiting International Faculty and began teaching in North Carolina.
 Then he moved to Chicago to teach at Noble Street Charter School, one of the nation's highest performing high schools.
 He then moved to San Diego to teach at Kipp Adelante, where for two consecutive years (2005-06, 2006-07) his English Language Learner students were the highest scoring in math the entire San Diego County and in 2007 they were the highest scoring in the State of California.
 St. Claire also presents workshops for math teachers throughout the country.

-During his teaching career in the United States he has been recognized for his tremendous achievements: Disney Teacher Award Honoree — 2006, San Diego CW5 Dream Classroom winner- 2006, University of Kentucky, Teacher who made a difference — 2006 and 2007, North Carolina Wal-Mart teacher of the year (Fayetteville)-2002, VIF Cultural Educator of the year -2002.
+After his work at KIPP, he moved to Cleveland to become the founding principal of Villaview Lighthouse Community School, where after just five months the school had the highest gains in math and second highest in reading on the Northwestern Evaluation Association (NWEA).
+During his teaching career in the United States he has been recognized for his many achievements: Disney Teacher Award Honoree — 2006, San Diego CW5 Dream Classroom winner- 2006, University of Kentucky, Teacher who made a difference — 2006 and 2007, North Carolina Wal-Mart teacher of the year (Fayetteville)-2002, VIF Cultural Educator of the year -2002.
 St. Claire's biography has also been included in Marquis Who's Who In America for 2 years in a row.
-He has commendations for exemplary teaching from the Mayor of San Diego, United States Congress, and the United States Senate.
+He has commendations for exemplary teaching from the Mayor of San Diego, United States Congress, and the United States Senate./p>

 Top